 Vitamins and Diet:

 You should already be feeding your husky puppy only a high-quality brand of food.
-If there are any important vitamins, minerals or antioxidants that arent’ already in their food, you should look to supplement this into their diet.
+If there are any important vitamins, minerals, or antioxidants that arent’ already in their food, it’s important these are added either by supplementation or with other forms (healthy treats, or a different kibble!).

 Ensuring their diet is rich in protein, healthy fats, anti-oxidants vitamins and minerals will give them the best chance of proper physical development.
 I have a complete husky puppy food guide that I have linked to at the top of this paragraph.
 I think this will really help you out.